Drinfeld Realization for Quantum Affine Orthosymplectic Superalgebras: Formulas with diagrams

 \subsubsection{Case 5.}

-If $N=1$, since we assume that $m>0$ and $n\geq 1$, we have that $s_1=-1$ and the Dynkin diagram is given in Figure \ref{CB1}.
-However, for later use, we also consider here the case $s_1=1$, which corresponds to the twisted affine Lie superalgebra $U_q(\sl_3^{(2)})$.
+If $\g$ is of type $B$ and $N=1$, since we assume that $m>0$ and $n\geq 1$, we have that $s_1=-1$ and the Dynkin diagram is given in Figure \ref{CB1}.
+However, for completion, we also give the formulas for the case $s_1=1$, which corresponds to the twisted affine Lie superalgebra $\sl_3^{(2)}$.